Fairfax County Reckless Driving Lawyer, VA

 Reckless driving is a misdemeanor in Virginia, making it more serious than a typical traffic infraction.
 Unlike a speeding ticket, which you might pay and forget about, reckless driving comes with significant criminal penalties.

 Virginia law defines reckless driving as on any highway recklessly, at a speed, or in a manner to endanger any person’s life, limb, or property (VA Code § 46.2-862).
 Essentially, it’s when a driver shows a disregard for the safety of others and behaves with indifference to the potential consequences (Powers v.
 Commonwealth, 211 Va.
 386, 388, 1970).
-Reckless driving can be charged as reckless driving by speed or for endangering life, limb, or property, regardless of speed.
-The decision by the Commonwealth to charge reckless driving rather than speeding can depend on your speed and the speed limit.
+Reckless driving can be charged based on speed or for endangering life, limb, or property, regardless of speed.
+The Commonwealth’s decision to charge reckless driving rather than speeding may depend on your speed and the speed limit.

 What are the maximum penalties for reckless driving?